 - Search bars

-Although for the most part it's important to follow conventions, it's also important to break the rules from time to time!
+Although for the most part it's important to follow conventions, that doesn't mean you shouldn't break the rules from time to time.

 Try a few new elements, and experiment with colours, fonts, and placement.
 By mixing things up, you create a visually exciting experience for your audience.
 Just make sure that your readers can always find your posts, and exactly what they're looking for.

 There is no point in knowing how to start a blog without learning how to promote it too...
 This is where social media comes into its own.
-Create Facebook, Twitter and Google+ pages for your blog, or use existing accounts to shout about it.
-If you are involving a lot of images in your blog, why not set up Pinterest and Instagram accounts too.
+Create Facebook and Twitter pages for your blog, or use existing accounts to shout about it.
+If you have a lot of images in your blog, why not set up Pinterest and Instagram accounts, too?

 Most modern blogging platforms such as Squarespace provide integration for everything from Twitter and Instagram to Tumblr and Dribbble, so you can spread the message quickly and effectively.
 There are also dedicated platforms such as Hootsuite, Buffer and Sprout Social, if you want to manage everything outside your blog.

 - 41 best Tumblr blogs for designers (opens in new tab)

 - Why there's never been a better time to quit your job (opens in new tab)